-Bringing speakers to Pittsburgh
+Bringing software professionals and enthusiasts to Pittsburgh

 Sending Pittsburghers into the world